-MyHeritage is a global DNA testing company with a professional platform, historical databases for genealogy research, and a match list of common ancestors and living relatives.
+MyHeritage is a global genetic DNA testing company with a professional platform, historical databases for genealogy research, and a match list of common ancestors and living relatives.
 GEDmatch is a difficult-to-use, but extremely powerful free genetic genealogy platform for analyzing raw data files.
-Both companies provide DNA results for uploads of raw DNA data.
-Their test results include multiple SNPs in autosomal DNA, and can be used to discover your maternal or paternal haplotype.
+Both companies provide DNA analysis results for uploads of raw DNA data.
+Both, GEDmatch and MyHeritage DNA test results include multiple SNPs in autosomal DNA, and can be used to discover your maternal or paternal haplotype.

 Below is a quick review of their differences and similarities.